raynaluzier/artifactory-go-sdk/docs/ops-general.md

 ## RetrieveArtifact
 This function gets the artifact via the provided Download URI and copies it to the output directory specified in the environment variables file (.env).
-If no output directory path was provided, the artifact will be downloaded to the top-level directory of this code.
+If no output directory path was provided, the artifact will be downloaded to the user's HOME directory.

 #### Inputs
 | Name          | Description                                                   | Type    | Required |